devopsdays/devopsdays-web/content/page/organizing.md

 When deciding on appropriate expenditures, check with your local team and reach out to the core team if you'd like guidance.
 Remember, these funds are intended to serve your community!

+With all of these expenses, your event will likely be handling a lot of money.
+All major expenditures should be presented to and approved by your organizing team to help prevent conflicts of interest and provide oversight.
+Many organizing teams have implemented a process where individual organizers pay for expenses directly and request reimbursement from event funds.
+Reimbursements are only given if one or more additional organizers approve.

 ---

 ## Selecting a venue